Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Related Work

 Recently, some works have also addressed the issue of semi and weakly-supervised semantic crack segmentation.
 The semi-supervised crack segmentation approaches in \cite{li2020SemiSupervisedSemantic, shim2020MultiscaleAdversarial} use adversarial learning and datasets where only a subset has been labeled.
-They propose to train a segmentation network in combination with a discriminator networ; After training, the output of the discriminator is used as a supervised pseudo-label to train the segmentation algorithm on the unlabeled data.
-Inoue and Nagayoshi in \cite{inoue2020CrackDetection} propose weakly supervised approach, in which the output standard segmentation network architecture multiplied with a brightness-normalized image can create good segmentation results, even if the crack labels have been annotated much thicker.
-They exploit the fact that in a brightness-normalized image, darker parts (cracks) have higher values which then limit the output of the segmentation network, even though it predicts cracks much thicker than they actually are.
-The weakly supervised work in \cite{dong2020PatchBasedWeakly} uses a trained classifier to determine patch regions of images that belong to cracks.
+They propose to train a segmentation network in combination with a discriminator network; After training, the output of the discriminator is used as a supervised pseudo-label to train the segmentation algorithm on the unlabeled data.
+Inoue and Nagayoshi in \cite{inoue2020CrackDetection} propose a weakly-supervised approach, in which the output standard segmentation network architecture multiplied with a brightness-normalized image can create good segmentation results, even if the crack labels have been annotated much thicker.
+They exploit the fact that in a brightness-normalized image, darker parts (cracks) have higher values, which then limit the output of the segmentation network, even though it predicts cracks much thicker than they actually are.
+The weakly-supervised work in \cite{dong2020PatchBasedWeakly} uses a trained classifier to determine patch regions of images that belong to cracks.
 This is followed by observing the gradient activation maps and feeding them through a conditional random field to create pseudo-segmentation maps.
-Those pseudo-annotations are then used to train a fully supervised segmentation network.
-Combining traditional with recent approaches, a multi-step, weakly supervised approach is proposed in \cite{fan2019RoadCrack}.
+Those pseudo-annotations are then used to train a fully-supervised segmentation network.
+This approach is most closely related to ours, however, we use an entirely different way to generate pseudo labels.
+Combining traditional with recent approaches, a multi-step weakly-supervised approach is proposed in \cite{fan2019RoadCrack}.
 Here a classifying network is used as the first step, separating images with cracks from ones without.
 On images with cracks, filtering is performed to remove noise and then the authors propose an adaptive thresholding approach to separate darker, crack pixels from the background.